armory/documentation/_spinnaker/terraform_integration.md

 Github directories hosting your Terraform templates

 ```
-# The --alpha option is only required for Halyard versions earlier than 1.6.5.
-hal armory terraform enable --alpha

 # This will prompt for the token, which is your BitBucket password
 hal armory terraform edit \
-  --alpha
   --git-enabled \
   --git-username <USERNAME> \
   --git-access-token
 ```

-### Specifying the Terraform version
+### Terraform version

-Armory ships the following versions of the Terraform binary as part of the Terraform Integration:

-* 0.11.10 through 0.11.14
-* 0.12.0 through 0.12.20

-**Note**: Terraform binaries are verified by checksum and with Hashicorp's GPG key before being installed into our release.
+Armory ships several versions of Terraform as part of the Terraform Integration feature.
+The Terraform binaries are verified by checksum and with Hashicorp's GPG key before being installed into our release.

-When creating a Terraform Integration stage, pipeline creators select a specific available version:
+When creating a Terraform Integration stage, pipeline creators select a specific available version from the list of available versions:

 ![Terraform version to use](/images/terraform_version.png)

 Note that all Terraform stages within a Pipeline that affect state must use the same Terraform version.

-### Log access

-Terraform's primary source of feedback are its logs.
-When a user runs a pipeline that contains a Terraform Integration stage, the logs appear on the **Pipelines** page of Deck as part of the **Execution Details**.

 ### Enabling the Terraform Integration UI

-If you previously used the Terraform Integration stage by editing the JSON representation of the stage, those stages are automatically converted to the UI.
+If you previously used the Terraform Integration stage by editing the JSON representation of the stage, those stages are automatically converted to use the UI.

 Depending on the version, you may need to manually enable the stage UI for Deck.
 To do so, edit the file `~/.hal/default/profiles/settings-local.js` and add the following line: